caltechlibrary/andor/docs/about.md

 + `/COLLECTION_NAME/delete/OBJECT_ID` (POST) to delete an object

 **And/Or** is a thin layer on top of existing dataset functionality.
+E.g. dataset supplies attachment versioning **And/Or** does not.
+That functionality but could easily be added.
+The idea is that as dataset matures and gains the abilities useful in a multi-user context **And/Or** would be enhanced to support the additional dataset features by mapping them to an appropriate URL end point.
-E.g. dataset supplies attachment versioning, **And/Or** exposes that in the attachment related end points.
-If dataset gained the ability to version JSON documents (e.g. stored diffs of JSON documents[^4]), that functionality could be included in **And/Or**.
+Example, if adding versioning to JSON documents (e.g. stored diffs of JSON documents[^4]) as added to dataset, that functionality was available in dataset it could be included in **And/Or**.

 ### Web UI

-Four pages would need to be designed per collection and implemented in HTML, CSS and JavaScript for our proof of concept.
+Four pages static web pages need to be designed per collection and implemented in HTML, CSS and JavaScript for our proof of concept.

 1. Login and landing page
 2. Display List records (filterable by object state)
-3. An edit for that serves to display object details in an editable form as well as create, update and retrieve an object by id.
+3. An edit page that supports CRUD operations
-4. Page to display user roles
+4. Page to display the logged in user roles

+### Limited functionality is intentional

-**And/Or** is NOT for public facing content
-(e.g. things Google, Bing, et el.  should find and index) Machanisms for public facing content should be deployed separately by processes similar to how feeds.library.caltech.edu
+**And/Or** is NOT for public facing content system (e.g. things Google, Bing, et el.  should find and index) Machanisms for public facing content should be deployed separately by processes similar to how feeds.library.caltech.edu